 The TCP client and TCP server exchange window sizes to get the maximum amount of data that the other side can send at any time.
-Determine the values of the receive window sizes for the TCP client and the TCP server.40, 65160
+Determine the values of the receive window sizes for the TCP client and the TCP server.
+64240, 65160

-What is the MSS (maximum segment size) value that is negotiated between the TCP client and the TCP server? ie. 20 20 rule 1500 – 20 – 20 (headers for tcp and ip 20, 20 bytes)
+What is the MSS (maximum segment size) value that is negotiated between the TCP client and the TCP server?
+1460 bytes ie. 20 20 rule 1500 – 20 – 20 (headers for tcp and ip 20, 20 bytes)

-How many packets are exchanged in the data transfer?
-How many packets are transmitted for each TCP datagram?
-What is the size of the TCP payload of these packets?
+How many packets are exchanged in the data transfer (1 tcp payload)?
+How many packets are transmitted for each TCP datagram (2 (1 tcp payload+ack))?
+What is the size of the TCP payload of these packets(data: 62 bytes)?

 Inspect the fields in the TCP headers.
 Which fields in the headers do not change in different packets?

+FOR PC1->PC3 source and destination port does not change and same for PC3->PC1.

 Analyze the TCP segments of the transmitted packets during connection tear down:

 Identify the packets that are involved in closing the TCP connection.
 Which flags are set?
+FIN & ACK

 Explain how these flags are interpreted by the receiving TCP server and TCP client.
 How many transmissions were involved in the tear down?

+Each tear down have 2 message (fin+ack, ack)

+FIN: graceful shutdown, ACK: acknowledgement

 Exercise 2-b.
 Exploring MSS negotiation in a TCP connection

 In this exercise, you will explore how a TCP connection negotiates the MSS size during a TCP three-way handshake to conform to the lowest MTU size on the 2 end devices.